cpv-project/cpv-cql-driver/docs/Configuration.md

 ### setMaxPendingMessages(std::size_t)

 Set how many messages can hold in a received queue for a single stream, default value is 100.<br/>
+Notice this setting may cause batch execute with preparation failed,<br/>
+for example if max pending messages is 100 and there 101 queries to prepare,<br/>
+you may see an error like `max pending messages is reached`,<br/>
+the solution is increase this limitation if you have too many queries in a single batch.

 ### setPasswordAuthentication(std::string&&, std::string&&)

 Set to use password authentication for this node.<br/>
+The first argument is username, the second argument is password.

 # Create a session factory